immutables/immutables.github.io/json.md

 -----
 ### Polymorphic mapping

-Another interesting features of `org.immutables` JSON marshaling is the ability to map abstract type to one of it's subclasses by structure (not by discriminator field).
+Another interesting features of _org.immutables_ JSON marshaling is the ability to map abstract type to one of it's subclasses by structure (not by "discriminator" field).

 Define common supertype class and it's subclasses, then use `org.immutables.annotation.GenerateMarshaledSubclasses` annotation to list expected superclasses.
-Then you can use supertype as attribute type in the JSON document, as plain reference or as list and set of sypertype.
+Then you can use supertype as attribute type in the document, as plain reference or as list and set of sypertype.

 ```java